yuwtennis/tools/README.md

 # tools
 Group of tools which makes my life easy

-## DEPRECATED power top
-Send the power status of linux desktop to elasticsearch

 ## household expenses
 I manage household expenses in Google Sheets.
 These are apps used by me that makes things comfortable.